Lost: Identity

 I’m no longer pregnant (yay!) and I’m embracing motherhood.
 Even though it still feels new, unreal and scary, I’m happy to be Mark’s mother.

 But I don’t want to trade the multifaceted identities it took me 29 years to build for a one-size-fits-all “mother” label.
-I want to add that motherhood status to my personal identity because I am still an individual, with hopes and dreams—for Mark, of course, but for Feng and I and for myself as well.
+I want to add that motherhood status to my personal identity because I am still an individual, with hopes and dreams—for Mark, of course, but for Feng and me and for myself as well.

 To me, motherhood is part of a purpose but not my ultimate goal in life.